Bombinatoridae

 Discussion of Phylogenetic Relationships

-Almost all workers have placed Alytes, Discoglossus, Bombina, and Barbourula in Discoglossidae, although the dissimilarity of Alytes and Discoglossus, on one hand, and Bombina on the other has often been noted (e.g., Lanza et al., 1976).
-In contrast, the recent study of Hay et al. (1995) found Bombina orientalis and Discoglossus pictus to be closest relatives; this supports the traditional arrangement of the Discoglossidae.
+Prior to 1985, Bombina and Barbourula were generally placed in the Discoglossidae, with Alytes and Discoglossus, although the dissimilarity of Alytes and Discoglossus, on one hand, and Bombina on the other has often been noted (e.g., Lanza et al., 1976).

-Griffiths (1963) stated that the diagnostic feature of "Discoglossidae" (including Bombinatoridae and Discoglossidae) is a triradiate sternum.
-However, this type of sternum is also present in Leiopelma, and is a synapomorphy of Leiopelmatanura.
+Griffiths (1963) stated that the diagnostic morphological feature of Discoglossidae sensu lato (including Bombinatoridae and Discoglossidae) is a triradiate sternum.
+This type of sternum is also present in Leiopelma.

 References